BangkitProjectYOG4/Yogyakarta-Food-Production-Prediction/README.md

 This Repository is about build Regression model to try predict values of Paddy Production commodity in tons from Some years before (Respectively) using Keras(Tensorflow) Sequence modeling.

 ## Dataset
-We got the dataset from ['Produksi Pertanian Indonesia BPS'](https://www.kaggle.com/lintangwisesa/produksi-pertanian-indonesia-bps-19932015)
+We got the dataset from ['Produksi Pertanian Indonesia BPS'](https://www.kaggle.com/lintangwisesa/produksi-pertanian-indonesia-bps-19932015).
+From all dataset on that folder, we used Padi.csv (Paddy Production dataset) as data to make regression model.
+The datset contains commodity values for paddy and other commodity each year from 1993 until 2015, in all Province in Indonesia.
+Have 24 columns where 23 of them provide the commodity values from each year (in tons, as integer) and 1 column gives the info about their respective province (in string).
+The number of rows represent the number of provinces in Indonesia, which is 34.

 ## Prerequisites
 What things you need to install some python package before you run the notebook or python code